He’d rather carry hod in hell…

 And if that’s not enough…

-For 2024, I’m launching a new series (see His Dreadfulness above)–The Bad Heir Day tales.
-These romances focus on heirs of last resort who want nothing to do with the title fate is foisting on them, but who discover that true love can turn up in the most unexpected circumstances.
-The Duke Who Disappeared is the working title for my second Bad Heir, and that’s likely to be a mid-summer or early autumn release.
+Whenever I launch a new series, I’m among those wondering how many books it will have.
+The new series in 2024 (see His Dreadfulness above) is The Bad Heir Day Tales.
+These romances focus on heirs of last resort who want nothing to do with the title fate is foisting upon them, but who discover that true love can turn up in the most unexpected circumstances.
+The Mysterious Marquess will come out in August, and I hope to get a third title in the series published before the year ends.
+I can see as far as that, but invariably, my trilogies ends up being quartets or longer.

-Lord Julian seems to no sooner solve one puzzle than he’s confronted with another, and I can see at least two releases for him later this year (in addition to Gent in Pursuit and Gent in Search, noted above).
+Lord Julian seems to no sooner solve one puzzle than he’s confronted with another, and I can see at least two more releases for him later this year (in addition to Gent in Pursuit and Gent in Search, noted above).
+These will be autumn titles, and possibly include my first holiday mystery.
+Wouldn’t that be fun?

 I’ve also begun combing through the past twelve years of blog posts, with a vague plan of publishing the ones I like best in a compendium.
 I’m working on a book for writers, too, working title, My Book Hates Me, but those are slow, slack-day projects that might not see the light of day for a while.
 Going to be a fun, busy year!